Last Updated on September 5, 2023 by Ernests Embutnieks

 The newer iPads Pro and Air won’t connect with Apple Pencil 1.
 Check the list to make sure your iPad is compatible with your Pencil.

 The Pencil connects to the iPad via Bluetooth, so if there are any issues with the Bluetooth connection, the pencil may disconnect frequently.
-Try turning Bluetooth off and then back on again, or resetting the iPad’s network settings.
+Try turning Bluetooth off and then back on again.

 If you have noticed that your Apple Pencil is glitching or disconnecting, look at the battery percentage.
 Apple has a nifty widget(simply add a new widget – batteries) that will tell you how much battery you have left on any Apple device connected to your iPad.